cucumber/cucumber-ruby/CONTRIBUTING.md

 that brings Cucumber to Rails 5.x and 6.x.

-In any case, if your are not sure, the best places to open an issue are the current repository - cucumber-ruby - and the mono-repo at [cucumber/common].
+In any case, if your are not sure, the best places to open an issue are the current repository - `cucumber-ruby` - and the mono-repo at [cucumber/common].

 ### Look for existing issues and pull requests

+Search in [the current repository][cucumber-ruby-issues], in the [mono-repo][cucumber/common-issues], but also in the [whole cucumber team][cucumber-issues] if the problem or feature has already been reported.
+If you find an issue or pull request which is still open, add comments to it instead of opening a new one.

 ### Submitting a pull request

+When submitting a pull request:

+- create a draft pull request
+- try to follow the instructions in the [template](.github/PULL_REQUEST_TEMPLATE.md)
+- if possible, [sign your commits][github-sign-commits]
+- update CHANGELOG.md with your changes
+- once the PR is ready, request for reviews

+More info on [how to contribute to the code](#contribute-to-the-code) can be found below.

 ### Opening a new issue

 ## Contribute to the code